Find yourself a hot coffee, warm scone or savoury snack after a walk around the Grounds. Always freshly prepared daily.

 The Old Kitchen

 Our Old Kitchen Restaurant is available for pre-booked private dining and events.
-Groups can also pre-book a table for lunch, coffee or high tea.
+Groups (min of 12) can also pre-book a table for lunch, coffee or high tea.

 The charming, original Victorian range and copper cookware provide a special atmosphere for any dining event you have in mind.
 In 1802, when William Atkinson was commissioned to remodel the Palace, he completely forgot to include a kitchen.
 To save his embarrassment, he quickly placed this kitchen into one of the Palace's inner courtyards.